blbadger/blbadger.github.io/logistic-map.md

 plt.show()
 ```

-When r is small (< 1), the population heads towards 0:
+When $r$ is small (0.5), the population heads towards 0:
 ![t=0.05 map]({{https://blbadger.github.io}}/logistic_map/logistic_time_r0.8.png)

-As r is increased to 2.5, a stable population is reached:
+As $r$ is increased to 2.5, a stable population is reached:
 ![t=0.05 map]({{https://blbadger.github.io}}/logistic_map/logistic_time_r2.5.png)

-If r = 3.1, the population fluctuates, returning to the starting point every other year.
+If $r = 3.1$, the population fluctuates, returning to the starting point every other year.
 This is called 'period 2':
 ![t=0.05 map]({{https://blbadger.github.io}}/logistic_map/logistic_time_r3.1.png)

-at r = 3.5, the population is period 4, as it takes 4 iterations for the population to return to its original position:
+at $r = 3.5$, the population is period 4, as it takes 4 iterations for the population to return to its original position:
 ![t=0.05 map]({{https://blbadger.github.io}}/logistic_map/logistic_time_r3.5.png)

-and at r=3.55, the population is period 8:
+and at $r=3.55$, the population is period 8:
 ![t=0.05 map]({{https://blbadger.github.io}}/logistic_map/logistic_time_r3.55.png)

-and at r=3.7, the period is longer than the iterations plotted (actually it is infinite).
+and at $r=3.7$, the period is longer than the iterations plotted (actually it is infinite).
 The ensuing plot has points that look random but are deterministic.
 The formation of aperiodic behavior from a deterministic system is called mathematical chaos.
 ![map]({{https://blbadger.github.io}}/logistic_map/logistic_time_r3.7.png)

 A fundamental feature of aperiodicity is extreme sensitivity to initial conditions, such that long-range behavior is impossible to predict.
 Observe what happens when the starting population proportion is shifted by a factor of one ten-millionth: